Datavis-sp16/Datavis-sp16.github.io/lectures/intro/slides.md

 .right-column-fat[

 The use of graphic visual representations of information, data or knowledge intended to present information quickly and clearly.
-Data visualization is one tool of infographics, however infographics do not require data accurate representations per se, as they are primarily intended to inform and not to suport rigorous analysis.
+Data visualization is one tool of infographics, however infographics do not require data accurate representations *per se*, as they are primarily intended to inform and not to suport rigorous analysis.

 .width2[
 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/d/dc/DC_Metro_Map_2013.svg/220px-DC_Metro_Map_2013.svg.png)